 12. Listen to your gut

 Documentary storytelling is not about following a set of rules or copying another filmmaker’s style and approach.
 The success of your storytelling rests upon you listening to your heart and intuition, while drawing from your ability to use effective storytelling techniques.

-Daniel is the filmmaking instructor for the brand new (2017) Documentary Storytelling and Scriptwriting Class offered exclusively here on Desktop Documentaries.
+Daniel is the instructor for the popular Documentary Storytelling & Scriptwriting Course offered exclusively here on Desktop Documentaries.